crintus/riptide/README.md

 Create a ripple effect with blocks on a multi-canvas setup using javascript.
 Riptide uses a 3 layer canvas setup to do the animations.
 These 3 layers can be individually configured for your desired effect.

+## Preview
+You can see a preview of it on [Codepen](http://codepen.io/Crintus/pen/JXzZOO?editors=0010) and play around a bit

 ## Usage

 #### HTML